jameshickman/webbus3/README.md

 The _start() event exists for complex setup that should only be performed when the user can see it.
 This minimizes the time to interactivity of the overall application by deferring the _start() until the instance is actually needed to interact with the user.

+# Model Adapter

+An abstract class provides an abstract interface to a server API model.
+Include the file `adapter.js` and extend the class `ModelAdapter`.

+The `call()` method calls a function defined in the operations object.
+Implementation of operations is in the `this. operations` static object.
+The properties of the operations contain functions to handle the operation.
+The first `call()` parameter must be a WebBus event identifier.
+Pass any other parameters the handler needs to call after the event parameter.
+The handler is expected to call `this.wb.fire_event()` using the event name passed in with the results of the model operation.
+If the key `bearer` is set in localStorage, the method `get_bearer()` returns the token for passing on API requests.

 ### More information

 See the tests/ and components/ directories for additional examples and complex reusable components.